Foods to reduce inflammation is an astonishing confession by an eminent surgeon.

 Says he, more and more people on the Western diet of lowered dietary fat and the use of cholesterol lowering medicine are dying every year of heart disease.

 The American heart association admits that one in four now have cardiac disease, and that fully a quarter either have full blown diabetes mellitus, or are well on the way.
-Worse, these are no longer primarily diseases of the older person; the very young are increasingly being affected.
+Worse, these are no longer primarily illnesses of the older person; children are increasingly being affected too.

 It's the inflammatory foods that we now consume that makes our blood vessels red and angry and only then, after the fact, is cholesterol laid down in the intima.

 inflammatory foods, the cholesterol would course normally through our

 Foods that cause inflammation should be avoided at all cost if we want to live long in the land, and a life without medication.

 Statins erectile dysfunction is increasingly common as are tingling legs.
 These may be side effects of meds you are taking.